-As of September 24, 2021 and June 25, 2021, there were outstanding bank guarantees on behalf of our subsidiary in Thailand for electricity usage and other normal business expenses totaling to \$1.5 million and \$1.6 million, respectively, or Thai Baht 50.2 million.
-As of September 24, 2021 and June 25, 2021, the Company had an outstanding bank guarantee of its subsidiary in the PRC to support the subsidiary's operations totaling Renminbi 1.0 million, which was backed by cash collateral of \$0.2 million.
-In addition, there were other immaterial bank guarantees on behalf of our subsidiary in the U.K. to support its operations.
+As of September 30, 2022 and June 24, 2022, there were outstanding bank guarantees on behalf of the Company's subsidiary in Thailand for electricity usage and other normal business expenses totaling \$1.4 million and \$1.4 million, or Thai baht 53.0 million and 50.2 million, respectively, and an outstanding bank guarantee on behalf of the Company's subsidiary in the PRC to support the subsidiary's operations totaling Renminbi 1.0 million, which bank guarantee was backed by cash collateral of \$0.1 million.
+In addition, there were other immaterial bank guarantees on behalf of the Company's subsidiary in the U.K. to support its operations.